I’ve wanted to do this hike over two years. I finally got to do it on Xena’s birthday. It was a special day all around.

 I guess it’s my turn.

-The second rings appeared shortly after.
+The second set of rings appeared shortly after.
 Both times Xena had to be lifted due to extreme steepness.
 The second one was vertical.
 We had to step on the rings to push ourselves up.

 If you only want to do the Rings Trail, it is just 1.5 miles with 100 ft elevation gain.
 It’s a must if you visit Mojave National Preserve.
 It was so fun!!!!!